ef1301/CSCI-39594-AdvancedVisualTools/README.md

 - Advanced Visual Analytics with Tableau
 - Data Visualization with D3.js
 - Scientific Visualization with ParaView
+- 3D Visualization and VR/AR/MR
 - Using R and Python with Tableau
 - Information Visualization with Gephi
 - Scientific Visualization with VisIt
 - Scientific Visualization with VMD
 - Immersive 3D Visualization Displays
-- Immersive Virtual Reality with Unity3D
 - Immersive Scientific Visualization with Paraview

 ## Prerequisites